shivannis/xandr-docs-public/xandr-docs/articles/bidders/adx-feedback-and-faq.md

 ---
-title: AdX Feedback and FAQ
+title: AdX Guidelines and Restrictions
 description: In this article, find information about the guidelines and restrictions of the Google Ad Manager platform. ms.date: 10/28/2023
 ---

-# AdX feedback and FAQ
+# AdX Guidelines and Restrictions

 We strictly adhere to the guidelines and restrictions of the Google Ad Manager platform, all of which can be found at the links below.